-2. The Royal College of Paediatrics and Child Health has said that in the last year Scotland is making “greater strides” in improving child health than Westminster.
+2️⃣ In January, the Royal College of Paediatrics and Child Health said that in the last year Scotland has made “greater strides” in improving child health than Westminster.

-A new report, State of Child Health: one year on, found that Westminster was lagging behind the Scottish Government on the issue.
+The RCPCH report, State of Child Health: one year on, has found that Westminster was lagging behind the Scottish Government on the issue.
 The report highlights the introduction of new statutory child poverty targets; the new 10-year Mental Health Strategy; our commitment to more health visitors; and support for breastfeeding.

 As more people live longer, healthier lives.
 This positive change means we need to rethink the way we deliver health and social care.
 That’s why we introduced new legislation to integrate health and social care, which came into force in April 2016.

 Integration will ensure that patients are treated in the most appropriate place, with more people cared for in a homely setting.
 To deliver this, over the next year £550 million will be invested in social care and integration, with resources being transferred from the NHS to health and social care bodies.

 Last year health think-tank the Nuffield Trust said that “There is much for England and Wales to learn” from Scotland’s approach.